Chart Color Schemes

 Doncaster East - South has seen below average employment performance when compared to national benchmarks

-Doncaster East - South has a highly educated workforce with strong representation in professional services.
-The unemployment rate was 5.0% as of June 2021, with an estimated employment growth of 3.4% over the past year.
+Doncaster East - South has a highly educated workforce with professional services showing strong representation.
+The unemployment rate was 5.1% in the past year, with an estimated employment growth of 3.0%.

 Frequently Asked Questions - Employment